Silk pillowcases may provide some hair and skin benefits, but they’re not miracle workers

 How to buy one

 There are numerous pillowcase options available in stores and online at prices ranging from $10 to more than $100.
 If you want to try one, look for a product made from 100 percent mulberry silk, says Preeti Arya, a textiles professor at the Fashion Institute of Technology.
 Less expensive options might be silk blended with a synthetic fiber; silk is commonly blended with polyester and rayon.
 Satin-weave fabrics will also create a smooth surface.
-(Ngina Thomas, owner and master stylist at the Studio Chique salon in D.C., prefers satin to silk and says brand names don’t matter as much as the texture.)
+(Ngina Thomas, owner and master stylist at the Studio Chique salon in the District, prefers satin to silk and says brand names don’t matter as much as the texture.)

 Many products provide the momme count, a number up to 30 that indicates silk’s weight and density, but Gopinath and Arya say it’s not the best unit for quality, because metals or fillers can be added to artificially increase the number.
 Look for certification from the Global Organic Textile Standard, which means a product is made of at least 70 percent natural fibers, and OEKO-TEX, which means the product doesn’t contain chemicals or additives.
 “You don’t want something that feels like tissue paper,” Arya says.
 “If it’s not less than 12 [momme] or more than 24, we’re good, but I would not pay $110 for 22 or 30 momme,” she says.
 Silk is also graded from A to C based on its luster and thread uniformity; most mulberry silk is grade A and will look significantly smoother than B- or C-grade silk.
 And those varied prices?
 For one pillowcase, Arya says she wouldn’t spend more than $40.